turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 Thanks to the **dyno** approach, applications running on Heroku scale with ease.

-Need to serve just a few requests an hour?
-Spin up a pair of dynos and you're good to go.

 Need to serve a hundred requests per second?
 Scale up to fifty dynos and watch the traffic fly.

 --

 ### Rapid Development & Deployment

 Teams might individually deploy or rely on a Continuous Integration server.

-After issuing a single command, applications deploy and are live in seconds.
+Applications deploy easily and are live in seconds.

 Backed by git, it's easy to avoid conflicts or rollback changes when something goes wrong.